do-diegoortiz/next-talk/Workshop/README.md

   - JSX not allowed in files with extension '.js'eslint(react/jsx-filename-extension)

   So, let's add to the file the following rules:

+  >If your `rules` property doesn't have quotes, it will work without them too.

         "rules": {
           "react/react-in-jsx-scope": "off",